penway/homepage/content/post/Courses/ME5421/Lesson1/index.md

 ---
-title: Start of Robotics Kinematics
+title: Robotics Kinematics Lesson 1
 subtitle: Notes for ME5421

 # Summary for listings and search engines